seamplex/feenox/doc/tutorials/110-tensile-test/README.md

  3. identifying the continuous surfaces, edges and vertices that will be linked to boundary conditions ,
  4. setting up meshing options, such as the elements’
     * type: tetrahedra or hexahedra (there might be transition elements such as wedges, pyramids, etc. as well)
-    * order
+    * order: linear or quadratic (higher-order elements are not currently supported in FeenoX)
-    * sizing
+    * sizing: characteristic edge sizes, possible locally-refined
-    * quality
+    * quality: extra optimization steps to remove negative jacobians (in curved second-order elements) and improve overall mesh quality
     * etc.

-Since we are solving a mechanical problem with FeenoX, any surface (or edge or vertex) that does not have an explicit boundary condition will act as a free surface (homogeneous traction).
+Since we are solving a mechanical problem with [FeenoX](https://www.seamplex.com/feenox/), any surface (or edge or vertex) that does not have an explicit boundary condition will act as a free surface (homogeneous traction).
 Also, the problem asks for conditions on only two surfaces, namely the two longitudinal ends of the tensile test specimen so we have to identify only these two faces.
-Moreover, since there is only one volume in the CAD file we do not need to explicitly link it to material properties (as there is only one, the link is trivial and it is performed automatically by FeenoX as explained in the next section).
-But still, we need to identify it so as to have Gmsh to generate the bulk elements.
+Moreover, since there is only one volume in the CAD file we do not need to explicitly link it to material properties (as there is only one, the link is trivial and it is performed automatically by [FeenoX](https://www.seamplex.com/feenox/) as explained in the next section).
+But still, we need to identify it so as to have [Gmsh](http://gmsh.info/) to generate the bulk elements.

- 1. Open the file `tensile-test-specimen.step` with Gmsh (in a shell capable of doing graphics):
+ 1. In a shell capable of doing graphics, open the file `tensile-test-specimen.step` with [Gmsh](http://gmsh.info/):

     ```terminal
     $ gmsh tensile-test-specimen.step
     ```

- 2. Rotate the model until you see the whole 3D geometry and ask Gmsh to show the ids of the geometrical surfaces by going to
+ 2. Rotate the model until you see the whole 3D geometry and ask [Gmsh](http://gmsh.info/) to show the ids of the geometrical surfaces by going to

     * Tools $\rightarrow$ Options $\rightarrow$ Geometry $\rightarrow$ Surface labels